adamziel/django_translate/README.md

     "Go to homepage": "La page d'accueil"
 ```

-When translating strings that are not in the default domain (messages), you must specify the domain as the third
+When translating strings that are not in the default domain (messages), you must specify the domain:
-argument of `tranz()`:

 ```python
 from django_translate.translations import tranz